 I am a social and legal historian of China in the Qing dynasty (1644-1912).
 My research focuses on gender, sexuality, and family, and the main source for my work is original legal case records from local and central archives in China.
 I have published two books so far: SEX, LAW, AND SOCIETY IN LATE IMPERIAL CHINA (Stanford UP, 2000) and POLYANDRY AND WIFE-SELLING IN QING DYNASTY CHINA: SURVIVAL STRATEGIES AND JUDICIAL INTERVENTIONS (U of California P, 2015).
-I am currently completing my third book, tentatively entitled THE STONE MAIDEN WHO BECAME A NUN, AND OTHER TRANSGENDER TALES FROM LATE IMPERIAL CHINA, which is now submitted and under review for publication.
+I recently completed the manuscript of my third book, tentatively entitled THE STONE MAIDEN WHO BECAME A NUN, AND OTHER TRANSGENDER TALES FROM LATE IMPERIAL CHINA, which is now submitted and under review for publication.
 Future plans include a fourth book entitled MALE SAME-SEX RELATIONS AND MASCULINITY IN QING CHINA, for which the research is already completed, and a fifth entitled CRIMINAL PROCEDURE IN EIGHTEENTH-CENTURY CHINA: THE QING JUDICIARY IN ACTION.

 Read an interview with Matthew Sommer in 《南方周末》:

 Listen to Carla Nappi's interview with Matthew Sommer about his new book:

 Read an interview with Matthew Sommer in 《澎湃新闻》: